 The easiest to install is the Nest.
 This is particularly because of the help that the Nest’s compatibility check tool provides.
 Present on the website, you only need to enter the wires that your thermostat setup includes and the company will tell you where the wires are supposed to go.

 Moreover, setting up the Nest only involves the unit while the Ecobee needs the accompanying app to be set up.
-Meanwhile, both the Ecobee models can also be installed only using the unit.
+Meanwhile, both the Ecobee models may also be installed only using the unit.
 Plus, setting up Ecobee models is easier because of the touchscreen display.

 However, the Ecobee 4 does require a Power Extender Kit that should be installed on the circuit board of the furnace.
 Despite Ecobee flawlessly guiding you throughout the process, setting it up was still annoying as you need to put in more time.
-But if you are lucky, you might not have to install the kit as it depends on the HVAC system you have.
+But if you are lucky, you may not have to install the kit as it depends on the HVAC system you have.